zacanger/niddesa/text/generated-translations/mahaniddesa/13-sinhala-amazon.md

 Even if not to say” Skillers are certain mass talent relics adept institutions Tapes Sampadet Skills Lead Skills Lead Skills
-Skillful Indiya Skillers Power Skillers Bodyweight Skillers Road Skillers Nirvana adept.
+Skillful Indiya Skillers Power Skillers Bodyweight Skillers Road Skillers Nibbana adept.
 A discreet or prefabricated stem of feeling the adept of the minds of the other Discreet of seeing the order or seeing the name images in Mazasin or Seer Even if the liberation of the purity of the sanctification is not said, Not stated, but not instructed.